MFarabi619/Arduino/Scripts/README.md

 - Using the `>` and `>>` operators to write to a file.
 - Using the `&&` operator to run multiple commands in a single line.
 - Using bash functions to make code more readable and modular.

+## Learning Log for Python Script

+- Using the (PyAutoGUI)[https://pyautogui.readthedocs.io/en/latest/] library to automate GUI interactions using the mouse and keyboard that would otherwise be tedious.